SOCIAL TRANSITION PASSPORT | Teens, Employment & Household Contributions

 - 2 min read

-*Please note, websites update site addresses, policies and procedures regularly, which will break links on the page below and/or provide out-of-date information.
-If links break or policies and procedures change, you may need to contact the service provider to assist with navigation and further information.
+*Please note, external websites update site addresses, policies and procedures regularly.
+These may break links throughout the Social Transition Passport and/or cause information provided by us to be out of date or even entirely incorrect at the time of your viewing.
+Information provided here was as correct as possible at the time of posting.
+If links break or policies and procedures change, you may need to contact the service provider to assist with navigation and finding correct up-to-date information.
 Please notify D.M.W.
-Productions Australia HERE to inform us of broken links or out of date information, and we will rectify our site as soon as possible.
+Productions Australia HERE to inform us if anything is incorrect, and we will rectify our site as soon as possible for our users. |

 THE YEAR YOU TURN 16